TheSecretExplorer0/ExplorerGrabber0/README.md

 # ExplorerGrabber0
 This is for educational purposes, this is a simple python script I made using a discord webhook.

+(DON'T DOWNLOAD THE FILE BY USING CODE TAB AND DOWNLOADING ZIP, IT WILL DOWNLOAD THE OUTDATED VERSION, DOWNLOAD USING RELEASE INSTEAD)

 Made by TheSecretExplorer0

 FEATURES: